 If you must store your boat for an extended period of time (more than normal off-season storage), additional procedures are required.
 The procedures for preparing for extended storage and recommissioning after extended storage are best accomplished by an authorized Indmar dealer.

-- 1. Follow the normal procedures for off-season storage. - 2.
-Disconnect the propeller shaft from the output shaft coupling on the transmission.
+Follow the normal procedures for off-season storage.

 Recommissioning